 When she was a young girl, in the spring of 1872, she and her parents and siblings migrated to Kansas, settling on a rural farm in Reno County, just a few miles west of Burrton, Harvey County.
 They were considered pioneers of the community.

 On Sept.
 4, 1887, at the age of 17, Nellie married 23-year-old Robert Lee Ambler (1865-1933).
 The nuptials were performed at Burrton by, and at the home of, W.L.
 Tucker, a justice of the peace.
 Robvert was a native of Paducah, KY, and was residing in Reno County at the time.

 A copy of their marriage license is on file today, on microfilm, in the District Court office of the Reno County courthouse in Hutchinson.

-They had six children – Earnest Paul Ambler, Charles "Ross" Ambler, Clinton Brice (or "Booth") Ambler, Norma French Haddock, "Little Joe" Ambler and one who died very young.
+They together bore a brood of six children – Earnest Paul Ambler, Charles "Ross" Ambler, Clinton Booth Ambler, Norma French Haddock, "Little Joe" Ambler and one who died very young.
 Tragically, Little Joe died at the tender age of 18 months, in or about the year 1900.

 When the federal census was enumerated in 1900, the Amblers lived in the Valley Township section of Reno County, KS.
 Quite likely, their home was in a dwelling house on the farm of Nellie's parents.
 They lived in the southwest quarter of Section 12, Township 24, Range 4, west of the sixth principal meridian.